 - SSL encryption

-Transparent Data Encryption (TDE) implements real-time I/O encryption and decryption for data files.
-TDE encrypts data before data is written to a disk and decrypts data before data is read from a disk and written into the memory.
+TDE is used to encrypt data before the data is written from data files into a disk and decrypts data before the data is read from a disk and written into the memory.
 TDE does not increase the size of data files.
-You can use TDE without modifying your application that uses ApsaraDB for MongoDB.
-For information, see Configure TDE for an ApsaraDB for MongoDB instance.Note You can enable and disable TDE only for a collection.
-For information about encryption at the field level, visit Explicit (Manual) Client-Side Field Level Encryption.
+You can use TDE without the need to modify the configuration data of your application.
+For more information, see Configure TDE for an ApsaraDB for MongoDB instance.Note TDE supports only collection-level encryption.
+For more information about field-level encryption, see Explicit (Manual) Client-Side Field Level Encryption.
 Field-level encryption is supported only by ApsaraDB for MongoDB instances that run MongoDB 4.2.